aws-samples/busy-engineers-encryption-sdk/docs/0-explore.md

     tar xzvf apache-maven-3.5.2-bin.tar.gz
     PATH=$PWD/apache-maven-3.5.2/bin:$PATH

-If you reconnect to your EC2 instance you'll need to reset your path by running the `PATH=...` command again.
+    echo "PATH=$PWD/apache-maven-3.5.2/bin:$PATH" >> ~/.bash_profile

-At this point you should have a linux system that is set up to be able to deploy the example application by following the instructions below.
-To edit files, you can either use the built-in `nano` editor, or install another editor (e.g. vim or emacs) if that is your preference.
+At this point you should have a Linux system that can deploy the example application with the instructions below.

+To edit files, the `nano` editor is built-in.
+You can also install or use another editor of your choice, such as `vim` or `emacs`.

 # Deploying the example application